 Demand for the most prestigious schools can be high, and long waiting lists are to be expected.
 For this reason, expat parents moving to Moscow should attempt to enrol their children as early as possible.

-Special needs education in Moscow
+Special-needs education in Moscow

 Homeschooling in Moscow

-Tutoring in Moscow
+Tutors in Moscow